 Before starting my PhD at the University of Leeds in October 2016, I studied at the University of Verona in Italy.
 I hold a first class BA Honours degree in Cultural Heritage (2011), and gained a distinction for my MA in History and Geography of Europe (2014).
 My doctoral research aims to highlight the role of the family in shaping society and culture in early modern Venice, using an interdisciplinary methodology.
-Specifically, my research intends to draw attention to the emerging correlation between the artistic patronage of an important group in Venetian society, the cittadini, and the prestigious positions which they held in Venice’s scuole grandi.
-This study breaks new ground by contextualizing the part played by art in affirming and displaying the prestige of patrons and their family, during the period c.
-1530-1640.
+The project breaks new ground by contextualizing the part played by social relationships and the arts in affirming and displaying the prestige of the cittadini, a sort of middle class that was socially located immediately under the patriciate and clearly distinct from the rest of the population.
+My analysis of the middle stratum of Venetian society reveals their various attempts to elevate their position, and will shed light on our grasp of social hierarchy and the possibilities for social mobility in pre-modern Europe.

 Prizes, Awards and Scholarships